xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 pyATS (**Py**thon **A**utomated **T**est **S**ystems, to be pronounced "py A. T. S.") was first created as an internal project, to ease the validation of two OS versions.
 It has been made public in 2017 through **Cisco Devnet**.

-This blog post will be the second one of a series on pyATS.
-Today, we will explore pyATS libraries (also known as Genie), and we will collect our first **parsed output**.
-More use cases are going to be covered in the next posts.

 # Other pyATS episodes

 You've missed the first episode?
 You would like to read more?
 Below the list of published episodes: